SaChiaChe/IRC-bot/README.md

 QUIT
 ```

-## Description
+## Functions

-An simple IRC robot running on a IRC server made by alexyoung (https://github.com/alexyoung/ircd.js)
-It has 5 functions:
+The bot has 5 functions:

 ### 1. Connection to Channel & Automatic Introduction Message: